hardyjoysan/A4-interview/README.md

 #### 2. What is the purpose of getters and setters in a class?

 Getter is used to access any property of class instance.
 Setter is used to validate and mutate the getter property.
 So when while assigning a value to the property we could avoid creating any unexpected errors.

+### Section 2 - Testing

+#### 3. Explain the purpose of black box testing

+I'm not so quite familiar with this concept, I understand it as end-to-end automation used by QA with the help of tools like selenium or Jmeter.
+It is used to test the functionalities of an application working as expected.